nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Limitations:

-The sorting algorithm for salary will sort based on the order given.
+The sorting algorithm for salary and deadline will sort based on the order given.
 This will sort the current and old view of the roles.

-E.g.: filtering the roles based on name, tag and applying this command `salary asc` or `salary desc` will sort both views.
+E.g.: filtering the roles based on name, tag and applying this command `salary asc/desc` or `deadline asc/desc` will sort both views.

-### \[Implemented\] Deadline Command Feature
+### Deadline Command Feature

 The Deadline Command feature is designed to enable the user to sort the roles based on the deadline in either ascending or descending order.